 Flea control can be very difficult once an infestation has started to take over, but if you work diligently and frequently you can eradicate the flea population within your home and yard.
 There are many natural options that are very effective in flea, tick, and pest control, some of them are:

-- Raw Apple Cider Vinegar – The smell of vinegar alone, is enough to repel a mosquito, but apple cider vinegar is more than just a repellent.
+- Raw Apple Cider Vinegar – The smell of vinegar alone, is enough to repel mosquitoes, but apple cider vinegar is more than just a repellent.
 It is a natural conditioner to the skin and hair.
 It is also great for adding shine and luster to the coat.
-A really great way to utilize ACV to repel bugs, is to steep the apple cider vinegar in rosemary leaf, lavender buds, neem leaf, and/or other bug repelling herbs for two weeks, shaking the jar daily.
+A really great way to utilize ACV to repel bugs is to steep the apple cider vinegar in rosemary leaf, lavender buds, neem leaf, and/or other bug repelling herbs for two weeks, shaking the jar daily.
 Strain herbs from the ACV and spray onto your dog.
 Allow to dry and do not rinse!
 Works great on people too and is safe on and around children as well.

 - Essential Oils – There are many essential oils that help repel all sorts of bugs and are safe to use in dog sprays!
 You can substitute these essential oils into your dog's homemade Flea & Tick spray, based off of what you have on hand.
 PLEASE REMEMBER – dogs should be thought of like babies when it comes to essential oils and the amount that you use.
 Not only do they have sensitive noses but they also have smaller organs than we do.
 Some of the essential oils you can safely use on dogs for flea and tick prevention are lavender, lemon, citronella, sage/clary sage, bergamot, cedarwood, lemon eucalyptus, lemongrass, peppermint, geranium, sweet orange, and rosemary.